Notes from Chapter 1 of Hirsch, Smale, Devaney (HSD).

 x_vals = np.linspace(-0.1, 1.2, 100)a =1plt.title(f"Phase portraits across $h$")plt.xlabel("$x$")plt.ylabel("$x'$")plt.axhline(0, color='black', lw=0.5, ls='--')plt.axvline(0, color='black', lw=0.5, ls='--')for h in [0, 0.25, 0.5]: plt.plot(x_vals, x_vals*(1- x_vals) - h, label=f"$h={h}$")plt.legend()plt.show()

 In the case that \(h < \frac{1}{4}\), we have two equilibria.
 When \(h=\frac{1}{4}\), we encounter a single equilibrium.
 Any value of \(h\) beyond that results in no equilibrium point for the ODE.
-Most importantly, \(h=\frac{1}{4}\) represents a bifurcation point: its a regime change from two equilibria to no equilibria.
+Most importantly, \(h=\frac{1}{4}\) represents a bifurcation point: it’s a regime change from two equilibria to no equilibria.